 The subgrant recipient shall submit for review and approval one copy of any curricula, training materials, or any other written materials that will be published, including web-based materials and web site content, through funds from this grant at least thirty (30) days prior to the targeted dissemination date.
+The subgrantee understands and agrees that any training materials developed or delivered with grant funding must adhere to the OJP Training Guiding Principles for Grantees and Subgrantees available at www.oip.usdoj.gov/funding/ojptrainingguidingprinciples.htm

-All materials publicizing or resulting from award activities shall contain the following statements: "This project was supported by Grant No. [contact the Office of Criminal Justice Grants for award number] awarded by the Bureau of Justice Assistance.
+All materials publicizing or resulting from award activities shall contain the following statements:

+"This project was supported by Grant No. [contact the Office of Criminal Justice Grants for award number] awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the Office for Victims of Crime, and the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice."